-The Ministry of Housing & Urban Poverty Alleviation has envisaged to launch a National Urban Livelihoods Mission (NULM).
+The Ministry of Housing & Urban Poverty Alleviation has envisaged launching a National Urban Livelihoods Mission (NULM).
 This will replace the existing SJSRY from the beginning of the 12th Five Year Plan.

 National Urban Livelihoods Mission